bbauska/W3Cx-5of5/README.md

 -   Hosting videos is complicated when you want to use them with CodePen or JsBin, do you have some tips to share with others?
-For this course, we run our own private HTTP server\...
-We are speaking about files that can be used with the \<video\> element directly, not on YouTube, DailyMotion, etc.
+For this course, we run our own private HTTP server&#41; We are speaking about files that can be used with the &lt;video&gt; element directly, not on YouTube, DailyMotion, etc.

 -   What tool do you use for encoding your audio and video files?